New-look Heat travel to face Kings

 Two teams that might not recognize one another despite having gone head-to-head just 18 days ago meet in a rematch Friday night when the Miami Heat visit the Sacramento Kings.
 Kendrick Nunn had 25 points as the Heat overcame 21 turnovers and a 106-83 deficit in shot attempts for a 118-113 overtime victory over the Kings when they dueled on Jan.
 20 in Miami.

-Miami was without All-Star Jimmy Butler that night because of a sore right hip, and expects to be without him again this time around because of a strained right shoulder suffered in Wednesday's 128-111 road loss to the Los Angeles Clippers.
-Butler was scheduled for an MRI exam on Thursday.
+Miami was without All-Star Jimmy Butler that night because of a sore right hip, and will be without him again on Friday because of a strained right shoulder suffered in Wednesday's 128-111 road loss to the Los Angeles Clippers.
+Butler underwent an MRI exam on Thursday and the results were clean.
+Still, he might not play again prior to the All-Star break.

+"Jimmy, the good news is his MRI came back clean," Heat coach Erik Spoelstra told reporters after Friday's shootaround in Sacramento.
+"Right now, the next step is just treatment and rest, which he's doing.
+And we'll treat it day to day.
+We'll see.
+"We're not sending him back (to Miami).
+That doesn't mean he'll play, necessarily.
+To me, those are always good signs."

 Coincidentally, help is on its way for the Heat, who on Thursday completed a six-player deal with Memphis, acquiring Andre Iguodala, Jae Crowder and Solomon Hill from the Grizzlies for Dion Waiters, James Johnson and Justise Winslow.
 "They want to win now," Butler assured reporters of Miami's decision-makers after Wednesday's loss in Los Angeles.
 "That's what I was told and that's what they're doing.
 I think they know what everybody is capable of in this locker room, myself included.
 And we're ready to go to war."